Zac Brown: Personal life

 In 2016, Brown was involved in an early morning drug bust at the Four Seasons Hotels and Resorts in Palm Beach, Florida.
 Although Brown was not arrested, police arrested four other individuals for marijuana and cocaine, and found Brown in possession of prescription pills.
 Reports stated that there were three strippers in the room at the time of the arrests.
 Reports also state that the Palm Beach Police Officers did not name Brown in their report because they were fans of his music.
 Brown later apologized saying that he was, "at the wrong place at the wrong time."

 In 2018, Brown and his wife Shelly ended their 12-year marriage.
 They have four daughters and a son.

 In August 2023, Brown married the model and actress Kelly Yazdi.
 In December of the same year, they separated and announced their intention to divorce.

 Brown began dating jewelry designer Kendra Scott several months prior to their red carpet debut at the American Music Awards in May 2025.
 On July 24, he announced their engagement, with the couple sharing the news exclusively through People magazine.
+They were married on May 25, 2026 in a ceremony in Greece.